vlachoudis/brexx/README.md

      written in ANSI C, and I have tried to make it fast and flexible, with very little restrictions, without lossing compatibility with the Ansi-Rexx

-     How much does it cost
-     ~~~~~~~~~~~~~~~~~~~~~
-       This is a FREEWARE program, as long as it is used for NON COMMERCIAL
-     purpose.
-But any generous contribution is well accepted :) to help
-     keeping this project alive.
-It is still FREEWARE if it is included
-     as a part (macro language) for another FREEWARE product.

-       For commercial use the registration fee is $50 (for version 2.x
-     and above).
-Furthermore, if you want to include it as a macro
-     language in one of your shareware/commercial program you have to
-     contact the author Vasilis.Vlachoudis@cern.ch.
-For more
-     informations please contact me by e-mail on one of the above addresses.

      Files in this distribution